SafeHome.org may receive compensation from some providers listed on this page. Learn More

 And we have a few observations to share.
 Neither the Lively website nor the Quick-Start Guide indicates what the range of the device should be to your cell phone.
 This is important information, so we called customer service to ask.
 We learned that the range is 150 feet — almost the width of a football field or about three times as long as a semitrailer.

-FYI: Aaron Rodgers, quarterback for the Green Bay Packers, may have a house the size of a football field’s width, but we do not — not even close!
+FYI: Aaron Rodgers, quarterback for the New York Jets, may have a house the size of a football field’s width, but we do not — not even close!
 So the range shouldn’t be a problem.

-To see if we could convert this number to our home space to make sense of it, we decided to consider the following fictional scenario:
+But let’s give Lively the benefit of the doubt and see if we could convert this number to our home space to make sense of it.
+We decided to consider the following fictional scenario:

 One morning “Maria” dresses for the day in her bedroom.
 She begins to feel faint and nauseous.
 Maria has left her smartphone in the kitchen next to the coffeemaker, but she is wearing the Lively Alert2 on her wrist, so she presses the help button.
 The watch is within range of Maria’s phone.
 She is unable to speak to a Response Center associate, but Lively receives the help call and sends emergency services to her home.